webplatform/docs/concepts/Detecting_device_and_browser/index.md

 }}
 {{Summary_Section}}
 {{Guide
-|Content=For many years, the only way to detect a mobile device and its browser was to read the User-Agent string and then to consult a database for the device capabilities.
-Today most devices support basic functionality, such as JavaScript, that enables developers to adapt pages and content based on device characteristics.

-Device detection enables developers to identify device properties and characteristics in order to determine the best content, layout, mark-up or application to serve to a given device.
+|Content=Device detection enables developers to identify device properties and characteristics in order to determine the best content, layout, mark-up or application to serve to a given device.
 These characteristics include screen size, browser type (or version), media support, and the level of support for Cascading Style Sheets (CSS), HTML and JavaScript technology.

 == Why use device and feature detection? ==